bacdillon/UiPath-RPA-Testing/README.md

 # UiPath-Test-Suite

 Use Studio to create, design, and map test cases and execution results to requirements and defects.
+RPA testing, can define the inputs, expected results and outputs to check whether automation projects are working properly.

 # Application Testing
 Through data-driven testing, run the same test using different data variations within a single test case.
 Here is the use-case scenario.